 “Just go see a therapist and maybe take some medication.”

 This is the classic response that you hear from others when you open up to them about sad feelings that you can’t shake off.
 There is definitely value in seeing the right therapist, but I can empathize with why INFJs seek more profound answers into why they feel the way they do.
+(Not sure of your personality type?
+We recommend this free personality test.)
 A quick and common fix, such as, “Stop worrying about what others think” or “Just let it go,” isn’t usually enough to heal the INFJ’s hurting soul.